avabellaw/ChoreRate/readme.md

 * After rating chores, show what you've rated.
   * Replace "no more chores" message with this.
 * Household chores can be backed up and even imported into new households.

+### User stories

+1. **User Registration and Login**
+   * As a new user, I want to register for an account
+   * As a registered user, I want to log in so that I can access my account and manage chores.

+2. **Household Creation and Management**
+   * As a user, I want to create a household so that I can become a household member.
+   * As a household member, I want to add new users to my household as household members so that they can rate chores and be assigned them.
+   * As a household member, I want to leave a household so that I am no longer part of it.
+   * As a household member, I want to receive a warning when I am the last member trying to leave a household so that I'm aware the household will be deleted.

+3. **Chore Management**
+   * As a household member, I want to add new chores so that they can be assigned to household members.
+   * As a household member, I want to edit existing chores so that I can update their details.
+   * As a household member, I want to delete chores so that they are no longer part of the household's chore list.

+4. **Chore Rating and Allocation**
+   * As a household member, I want to rate chores so that the system can allocate chores based on preferences.
+   * As a household member, I want to view my chore ratings so that I can see what I have rated.
+   * As a household member, I want chores to be allocated each week based on ratings so that chores are distributed fairly.

+5. **Chore Frequency and Scheduling**
+   * As a household member, I want to set the frequency of chores (daily, weekly, monthly) so that they are scheduled appropriately.
+   * As a household member, I want to set the times per frequency (e.g., 3x every week) so that chores are repeated as needed.
+   * As a household member, I want to view the chore schedule so that I know when chores are due.

+6. **Notifications and Reminders**
+   * As a household member, I want to receive notifications when chores are due so that I don't forget to complete them.

+7. **Household Backup and Import**
+   * As a household member, I want to back up household chores so that I can restore them if needed.
+   * As a household member, I want to import household chores into a new household so that I can reuse existing chore setups.

+8.  **User Experience and Interface**
+    * As a user, I want a user-friendly interface so that I can easily navigate and use the application.
+    * As a user, I want to access the application on different devices (e.g., desktop, mobile) so that I can manage chores from anywhere.

+### Sprints

+#### Sprint 1: User Registration and Login
+* User registration form
+* Backend logic for user registration
+* User login form
+* Backend logic for user login

+#### Sprint 2: Household Creation and Management
+* Household creation form
+* Backend logic for household creation
+* Form to add new users to household
+* Backend logic to add users to household

+#### Sprint 3: Chore Management
+* Form to add new chores
+* Backend logic to add chores
+* Form to edit existing chores
+* Backend logic to update chores
+* Form to delete chores
+* Backend logic to delete chores

+#### Sprint 4: Chore Rating
+* Form to rate chores
+* Backend logic to save chore ratings

+#### Sprint 5: Chore Allocated

+* Algorithm to allocate chores based on ratings.
+* Update the allocations monthly.
+* Add a chore weighting to correctly balance chores.
+  * For example, monthly chores may need to change user.
+* Display allocated chores to users

 ### Wireframe